 - Encourages participants to collectively bring and reflect critically on their experience, and on the lessons and experiences shared in the programme.

 - Helps participants to address and propose solutions for ongoing professional issues.

 - Provides participants with new tools to try new approaches in their workplace.

 - Promotes engagement between participants, trainers, and course facilitators to build a community of learning, acknowledging that learning and professional growth is usually a social process in which conversation and feedback are vital.

 - Enables participants to receive individual guidance and supervision from experienced thinktankers coming from a range of backgrounds and social contexts.

 - Provides learning materials in various formats as well as actionable outputs, which participants can adapt and use in their organisations.

 Trainers include directors and former directors at leading think tanks.
 In previous editions we have had trainers from the Overseas Development Institute, Chatham House, foraus, The Graduate Institute, Belgrade Center for Security Studies and Centre for Economic Policy Research.
 See the list of our past lecturers.

-For 2021, speakers and trainers will include (list will continue to update):
+For 2022, speakers and trainers will include: